aphrodite-engine/aphrodite-engine/docs/src/content/docs/developer/adding-model.md

 ### 1. Update the base Aphrodite model

-It is assumed that you have already implemented the model in Aphrodite according to [these steps](basic.md).
+It is assumed that you have already implemented the model in Aphrodite according to the previously outlined steps.
 Further update the model as follows:

 - Implement [get_placeholder_str][aphrodite.modeling.models.interfaces.SupportsMultiModal.get_placeholder_str] to define the placeholder string which is used to represent the multi-modal item in the text prompt.
 This should be consistent with the chat template of the model.